kaethis/CS2040_strmatch/README.md

 Alternatively, the program will attempt to match the pattern *and, and* in a sequence of chars from file *example1.txt* using Horspool's string matching algorithm by entering `python3 driver.py example1.txt "and, and" --algm HORSPOOL`.

-A shift table of distances and corresponding chars from the alphabet used by the pattern and sequence will be displayed above the sequence of chars.
-The char in the sequence aligned with the end of the pattern will be highlighted blue in the shift table.
-When a mismatch occurs, the pattern will by shifted by the distance of the corresponding char aligned with the end of the pattern.
-Comparisons resume after each time the pattern is shifted until the pattern matches with an occurrence in the sequence or no more remaining chars are left in the sequence.
+A shift table of distances and corresponding chars from the alphabet used by the pattern and sequence is displayed above the sequence of chars.
+The char in the sequence aligned with the end of the pattern is highlighted blue in the shift table.
+If a mismatch occurs, the pattern is shifted by the distance of the corresponding char aligned with the end of the pattern.
+Comparisons resume after each time the pattern is shifted until the pattern matches with an occurrence or no more remaining chars are left in the sequence.

+Finally, the program will attempt to match the pattern *and, and* in a sequence of chars from file *example1.txt* using the Boyer-Moore string matching algorithm by entering `python3 driver.py example1.txt "and, and" --algm BOYERMOORE`.

+Similar to Horspool's algorithm, a bad-symbol table of shift distances and corresponding chars from the alphabet, in addition to a good-suffix table of shift distances and corresponding length of the suffix, are displayed above the sequence of chars.
+One or more chars in the pattern that match with chars in the sequence are highlighted green and called the suffix and its length is highlighted blue in the good-suffix table.
+The char undergoing comparison in the sequence is highlighted blue in the bad-symbol table.
+If a mismatch occurs with no suffix, the pattern is shifted by the distance of the corresponding char aligned with the end of the pattern from the bad-symbol table.

+If a mismatch occurs and `0 < k < m` chars matched, whereby `k` is the length of the suffix and `m` is the length of the pattern, the pattern is shifted by `d` chars, whereby `d = max(d1, d2)`, `d1 = max((t1 - k), 1)`, `t1` is the shift distance of the corresponding char that caused the mismatch from the bad-symbol table and `d2` is the shift distance of the corresponding suffix length from the good-suffix table.
+The distances in the bad-symbol table are displayed as `d1` to reflect these values in such cases.